 The idea of Solid Pod on the web

 The first web browser was also an editor.
-The idea was that not only can everyone read the content on the web, but they can also help create it.
+The idea is that not only can everyone read the content on the web, but they can also help create it.
 It was to be a collaborative space for all of humanity.

 Solid has taken more than 15 years of development work to finally come up with this.